mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Surface plots no longer spill over the axes when their limits are reduced.
 - The instrument view now ignores non-finite (infinity and NaN) values and should now display workspaces containing those values.
+  If there are no valid values for that detector the value will appear as invalid (grayed out).
+  It can also now display negative values in workspaces correctly.
 - The gray and plasma colormaps have been added to the instrument view.
 - The x-axis tick labels on colorfill plots are now horizontal.